Interpreting systems of continuity equations in spaces of probability measures through PDE duality: Main results and methods

+We will devote \Cref{sec:solutions of PE*} to the estimates of $\psi$ that allow us to control each term of \eqref{eq:duality P1 and weighted Linfty}.
+The estimates are recovered by standard, albeit involved, arguments.

 The first term in \eqref{eq:duality P1 and weighted Linfty}, which corresponds to continuous dependence respect to the initial datum, requires only the estimation of a coefficient.
-If $\bm {\mathfrak K}$ is well behaved, we expect to obtain an estimate of the type
+If $\bm {\mathfrak K}$ is well-behaved, we expect to obtain an estimate of the type

 For the well-posedness theorem $\widehat \mu_0 = \mu_0$, we can avoid the first term in \eqref{eq:duality P1 and weighted Linfty} and this constant is not relevant.